 OK, first we need to deal with the public health crisis at hand.
 Social distancing, wearing masks, and limiting travel — these practices are already in play and are driven by behavior.
 But the one thing we can do to make people feel more comfortable returning to our prior norms, such as returning to work, shopping, eating at restaurants, etc. is to invest in the health of our buildings.
-By focusing on healthy buildings (HBs), we will not only make people feel comfortable, we can actually help reduce the spread of the virus, let alone make ourselves more productive.
+By focusing on healthy buildings (HBs), we will not only make people feel comfortable, but help reduce the spread of the virus and make ourselves more productive.
 This leaves our employees, customers, and any other stakeholders feeling better and more productive.

 So, what constitutes a healthy building?

-First, seek to understand both sick building syndrome (SBS) and building related illnesses (BRI).
-As defined by the EPA, SBS is a situation in which occupants experience acute health and comfort effects linked to time spent in a building, but no specific illness or cause can be identified.
-Indicators are discomfort such as headaches; irritated eye, nose, or throat; coughing; dry or itchy skin; nausea; difficulty concentrating; fatigue; and sensitivity to odors.
-Complainants report relief soon after leaving the building.
-Physical evidence within the building itself includes an incoming draft at the front door; hot or cold spots throughout the facility; condensation on ceiling diffusers; slippery floors; mold; hard to open doors; stuffy or stale air; unpleasant odors; the presence of insects and/or dirt; and high energy expenses.
-BRI is indicated by occupants complaining of symptoms such as cough; chest tightness; fever, chills; and muscle aches.
-These can be clinically defined and require prolonged recovery, long after leaving the building.
+First, seek to understand sick building syndrome (SBS) and building related illnesses (BRI).
+The EPA defines SBS as a situation in which occupants experience acute health and comfort effects linked to time spent in a building, but no specific illness or cause can be identified.
+Indicators of discomfort include headaches; irritated eye, nose, or throat; coughing, dry or itchy skin, nausea, and difficulty concentrating among other symptoms.
+Occupants report relief soon after leaving the building.
+Physical evidence within the building itself includes an incoming draft at the front door; hot or cold spots throughout the facility; condensation on ceiling diffusers; slippery floors; mold; hard to open doors, high energy expenses, and other contributing factors.
+BRI is indicated by occupants reporting of symptoms such as cough; chest tightness; fever, chills; and muscle aches.
+These can be clinically defined and require some recovery, after leaving the building.